 like alumina from your heaps of red rocks

-when I think about electricity,
+when I think about electricity

 and how the lights in my neighborhood

-flicker if they flicker at all,
+flicker if they flicker at all, and at

-while at Companie Bauxite they never seem
+Companie Bauxite they never go out.

-to shut off, or how the earth-towing trucks
+Or how the earth-towing trucks

 or how the gendarmes who opened fire